Custom Packaging

 Start with an internal audit: catalog every SKU, note units sold (I still remember our audit at the Nashville plant when a jewelry client had 112 SKUs), decide which products merit upgraded packaging, and define the value proposition the new design needs to communicate.

-Once the dielines and validation samples are approved, partner with a manufacturer such as Custom Logo Things to produce a sample run; invite retail teams to feel the finished boxes under actual merch lighting, schedule tweaks, and move into a phased roll-out that aligns production volume with the stores or fulfillment centers you serve.
+Once the dielines and validation samples are approved, partner with a manufacturer such as Custom Logo Things to produce a sample run.
+Invite retail teams to feel the finished boxes under actual merch lighting, make the tweaks, and move into a phased roll-out that matches production volume to the stores or fulfillment centers you serve.

-I’ve seen retailers launch in waves—starting with flagship stores in Manhattan before scaling to direct-to-consumer shipments—to gauge how compact inserts or thank-you cards impact assembly, ensuring the rollout feels as steady as the machines on the Georgia floor.
+I’ve seen retailers launch in waves—starting with flagship stores in Manhattan before scaling to direct-to-consumer shipments—to gauge how compact inserts or thank-you cards impact assembly.
+It tends to feel steadier that way, almost like the machines on the Georgia floor.

 Also, don’t underestimate the power of a quick team tasting session (yes, tasting) where we place the unboxed prototypes beside the actual merchandise and a tray of espresso at 3 a.m. in the Plant 4 conference room—seeing how the colors converse in person saves us from last-minute grief.